 You and your kids are going to be sad.
 That’s ok.
 Feel the pain and sadness with your child, rub their back and dry their tears, but then speak words of life.
-Speak God’s “Yes” over them when all they can hear is “No.” Speak humility and submission to authority figures and obedience instead of helping them demand their way or the highway.
+Speak God’s “Yes” over them when all they can hear is “No.” Speak humility and submission to authority figures and kindness and forgiveness of others instead of helping them demand their way or the highway.

 There is a time to speak up for your child when injustice has occurred, but those times are few and far between.
 Most of the time, we are to pause, humble ourselves under the mighty Hand of God, and let Him exalt us and our kids when and how He wants to do it.

 WARNING LABEL: THIS IS NOT EASY.
 Your children will be mad at you, stalk away from you, and resist hearing you.
-They will want to demand their own way, stomp their own feet, and sulk in a corner.
+They will want to demand their own way and sulk in a corner.

 STAND YOUR GROUND, MOMMA, AND DON’T LET THEM.